DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 Sections
 --------

-A section will consist of section text and any trees or nodes that make up the remaining parts of the section.
+A section will consist of section text and any nodes that make up the remaining parts of the section.
 Neither the text nor the nodes are required, but having neither does not make sense.
-You can have text with no nodes if you only want a header.
+You can have text with no nodes if you only want only a header.
 You can have nodes without text if you do not want a header for you nodes.
 The most common implementation will consist of defining both.